 - Critical Research Failure: The verse in the Super Mario Land 2 song comparing the game to Mein Kampf has a double-whammy: 1) Hitler wasn't a Euro-Anglo man, 2) neither is Mario, he's either Italian or Italian-American.
 Might be intentional, though.

 - Crosses the Line Twice:

 - "Tetris With Lyrics" which goes on in great length about how girls are inherently addicted to Tetris.
 The particular moment of the second line crossing is when he uses the tune to hypnotize his girl into forgetting he's a dick.

-- His performance of the oddly upbeat Game Over music from "Mega Man 3 With Lyrics".
+- His performance of the oddly upbeat "Mega Man 3 Game Over With Lyrics".
 It would be annoying if the game was just making fun of you for dying, but seeing Floss dressed as the cartridge in a top hat while cheerfully singing about how worthless you are, how everybody hates you, and that your mom should've "drowned your ass in boiling water"?
 Hysterical.

 - The entirety of "Limbo with Lyrics".

-- In "Super Mario Land 2 with Lyrics", comparing the Mario/Wario rivalry to Hitler's book Mein Kampf and deducing that Nintendo are a bunch of Nazi-sympathizing Jew haters is either this or just plain Dude, Not Funny!.
+- In "Super Mario Land 2 with Lyrics", comparing the Mario/Wario rivalry to Hitler's book Mein Kampf and deducing that Nintendo are a bunch of Nazi-sympathizing Jew haters is either this or just plain tasteless.

 - Crowning Music of Awesome: Has his own page.

 - Fridge Brilliance: In Phoenix Wright with lyrics, clips from Apollo Justice: Ace Attorney despite being the fourth canon game in the main series (As opposed to being a spin-off) and Phoenix being a major character in said game, are surprisingly absent. (and to a lesser extent Ace Attorney Investigations: Miles Edgeworth, which actually is a spin-off).
 Well, the song is called "Phoenix Wright with Lyrics" so the fact that all the games shown in the video have "Phoenix Wright" in their respective titles, makes perfect sense.
 (After all, this is "Phoenix Wright with lyrics" not "Apollo Justice with lyrics".)

 - "Funny Aneurysm" Moment: "Civilization With Lyrics" ends with the spoken lyrics "Civilization is the shit!
 I hope they don't drop the ball when they bring it to Facebook!".
 General consensus is they did.